TIFFMUN/To-do-App/README.md

-# React + Vite
+# To-do App

-Unable to upload nodemodules folder as too large in size, make sure to have the nodemodules folder when running
+Unable to upload nodemodules folder as too large in size, make sure you have nodemodules folder before running

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+To run: npm run dev

+Dev Tools: ReactJS, Tailwind CSS